 After approximately 16 weeks inside your stomach, a time-activated release valve on the balloon will open, allowing it to empty and pass naturally through the gastrointestinal tract without the need for a removal procedure*.

 * In rare cases, the Gastric ‘Pill’ balloon may require endoscopic or surgical intervention for removal.
-Talk to your doctor today to find out if the Elipse Programme is right for you.
+Talk to your doctor today to find out if the Allurion Programme is right for you.

 Some people experience nausea, abdominal cramping, and occasional vomiting after balloon placement.
 In most cases, these symptoms are well-controlled with the standard medications prescribed by the physician.